 CRAIG’S PICK – BIGVU

 Instead of having to get a whole teleprompter, Craig has been using this app for his videos to avoid stopping every 10 seconds to check what he’s going to say.
 Particularly helpful when using a loose script, it displays whatever script you’re using but positions it near your camera lens so you don’t look like you’re reading anything or fumbling.

 On top of this, you can make quick videos with it without worrying about editing; if you’ve recorded in portrait mode it will add the bars on the side.
 You can then trim it, add effects and put your logo in the corner.
 BIGVU is best suited for making quick, shorter videos than fully-fledged, crazy ones.

 This is the free version but there is a subscription for watermark removal and so on as well.
 If you want to save time and make excellent video clips, go for BIGVU.

 Even if you’re not one for ordering food, Deliveroo makes it simple and streamlined.
 Like Uber but better-smelling, you can track exactly where the driver is.
 This one feature makes all the difference; we’re seeing it pop up in a lot of different apps.
 It keeps you connected and in-the-loop while you watch your order getting closer and closer, which is pretty exciting.

 Something to mention is the availability of the app is mainly present in City Center areas, where the demand is stronger than in more suburban areas.

-So, from writing blog articles to delivering your dinner and from doing video marketing and keeping in touch with the kids, there's lots of great apps out there right now - plus there’s always more to look forward to in the near and far future.
+So, that’s it.
+From writing blog articles to delivering your dinner and from doing video marketing and keeping in touch with the kids, there’s lots of great apps out there right now – plus there’s always more to look forward to in the near and far future.
 Check them out and have fun with them before the next slew of innovative apps come in!